 - Pour your mixture into desired storage container.
 I use a glass jar, like this, which I found at Target for a few dollars.

-- As the soap sits, the mixture will form into a gel.
+- As the soap sits, the mixture may form into a gel.
 There may also be liquid and gel separation, simply stir or shake.
 This is normal.
 I use ⅛-1/4 a cup of soap per load of laundry.
 For stains, I use a small amount of soap directly on the stain.
-The gel will dissolve in the water of the washing machine
+The gel will dissolve in the water of the washing machine.

 Subscribe to download the eBooks